 It can even retrofit the data to apps that you download at a later date, meaning any M7-enabled app that uses the new CoreMotion API will be able to give you information on recent training.

 It will also seamlessly slip from walking to driving navigation on Apple Maps, which is a nifty extra, taking another hassle out of life, and especially useful for keeping drivers safe behind the wheel.

 We're seeing the benefit of what's on offer with the M7 chip now that Apple has released the Health app.
 It's a comprehensive record of your activity and a place to store important health data, and it ties in with all the top fitness apps and wearables.

-As with the Health app, other apps should be able to plug into the M7 chip just as easily as the M8 upgrade in the newest iPhones.
+As with the Health app, other apps are able to plug into the M7 chip just as easily as the M8 and M9 upgrades in the newest iPhones.